uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## 1    10 J
 ```

-Given these similarities, I won't spend much time on the purrr package .(Although, I think it will be the optimal entry point for many you when it comes to programming and iteration).
-You have already learned the syntax, so should be very easy to switch over.
-However, one thing I wanted to flag for today is that `map()` also comes with its own variants, which are useful for returning objects of a desired type.
+Given these similarities, I won't spend much time on the purrr package.
+Although, I do think it will be the optimal entry point for many you when it comes to programming and iteration.
+You have already learned the syntax, so it should be very easy to switch over.
+However, one additional thing I wanted to flag for today is that `map()` also comes with its own variants, which are useful for returning objects of a desired type.
 For example, we can use **`purrr::map_df()`** to return a data frame.
-This is more efficient (i.e. involves less typing) than the `lapply()` version, since we don't have to go through the extra step of binding rows at the end.

 ```r